The Orbital Children: Plot

 Set in 2045 the near-future, a comet strikes a newly opened Japanese commercial space station in geocentric orbit, Anshin.
 At the same time, a trio of Earth children brought to the commercial space station on a sponsored visit.
-The purpose of their visit is to meet Touya Sagami, a young boy who is the one of the last surviving children born in space.
+The purpose of their visit is to meet Touya Sagami, a young boy who is one of the last surviving children born in space.
 Touya and Konoha, another space born human, are undergoing physical therapy on the space colony to adapt their bodies to withstand an emigration to Earth's gravity.
 The collision with the comet leads the computer systems on the space station to malfunction.
 Isolated from most of the station’s adult staff, the children navigate the early stages of the disaster using local narrowband connections, restricted-intelligence AGI and drones controlled by dermal devices equivalent to smartphones.
 Their Internet connection is severed, the oxygen supply has been cut off, and they soon discover that the station has been damaged by an impact and is leaking air.
 Sometimes at odds with each other, they confront difficulties such as decompression, EVA with inadequate plastic suits, and runaway micromachines supposedly designed to retrieve water from comets.
 Looming over these immediate difficulties is the larger threat of a technological singularity believed to have been narrowly averted in the previous decade.